A Simple Project Plan Template To Collaborate On Web Content

 The next section of the template is for the meta data that you’ll want to include on each of your pages.
 “Meta data” just refers to the data that describes the other data on your page.
 When someone does a Google search, this is the description that comes up in the search results (see below).

-Once the page copy, images, calls-to-action and metadata have all been nailed down, the template includes columns for each page to be reviewed and approved, along with a space for any comments or suggestions on what might still be needed on each page.
+Once the page copy, images, calls-to-action and metadata have all been nailed down, the template includes columns for each page to be reviewed and approved.
+Plus it includes a space for any comments or suggestions on what might still be needed on each page.

 A Roadmap for a Successful Site Launch

-While the template might seem like it is overdoing it for every page of your site design, we’ve found that it is an extremely useful tool for following the progress of launching a new or refreshed site.
-It makes sure there is no guesswork and everything gets done properly.
+While the template might seem like it is overdoing it for every page of your site design, think again.
+We’ve found that it is an extremely useful tool for following the progress of launching a new or refreshed site.
+There is no guesswork and everything gets done properly.

-Because you’re planning out and assigning responsibility for each page and section of your project, it helps to ensure that you’re considering every possible detail that is needed for a page to be ready.
+You’re planning out and assigning responsibility for each page and section of your project.
+So it helps to ensure that you’re considering every possible detail that is needed for a page to be ready.

-Once your site is launched, you can determine if certain areas of your site are performing better than others, and that data will help you figure out if you’re meeting the goals that you set out to accomplish when you first started the project.
+Once your site launches, you can determine if certain areas of your site are performing better than others.
+This data will help you figure out if you’re meeting the goals that you first set out to accomplish.

 Staying on track with your project doesn’t have to be a headache, even with multiple people involved.